syncfusion/blazor-docs/src/inputs/textbox/multiline.md

----
-title: "Multiline"
-component: "Textbox"
-description: "Explains about multiple lines of text like address and feedback are allows to fill in the multiline textbox and it can be editable or can copy the text."
----

 # Multiline TextBox

 This feature allows the textbox to accept one or more lines of text like address, description, comments, and more.